 As a social media manager, it's hard to find time to think, let alone time to strategize.

 How do you prioritize the channels and messages that matter when your time is limited?
 And where can LinkedIn fit in your daily routine?

 If your goal is engaging professional audiences in context where they're in the mindset to do business, you should be considering the world's largest professional network as a player in your social media marketing mix.
-Check out these stats illustrating the booming engagement on LinkedIn.
+Check out these proof points illustrating the booming engagement on LinkedIn.

 Why LinkedIn Is a Powerful Platform for Brands

 It’s quite likely the professionals you want to reach spend time on numerous social media channels.
 But it’s not just a matter of engaging them on social media; you need to catch them when they’re in the right mindset.

 That’s why LinkedIn should be your go-to platform.
 It’s where professionals are ready to engage with brands like yours.
 It’s also where your brand can stand out and where you can generate results that matter.